-- 'CONSTY ON or OFF'
+- 'CONSTY ON' or 'CONSTY OFF'

-Role : force to constant Y and Z coordinates during stepwise integration.
+Role: force to constant Y and Z coordinates during stepwise integration.

-This allows for instance checking fields, or fabricating field maps from zgoubi's analytical models of optical elements, as follows.
+This allows for instance checking fields, or fabricating field maps from zgoubi's analytical models of optical elements, or smoothing/changing the messh density of an existing field map, as follows.

-Concurrent use with IL = 1, 2, or 7 (cf. '.plt' option here, or Sec.
+Concurrent use with IL=1, 2, or 7 (cf. '.plt' option here, or Sec.
 7.6, p.
-207) will allow logging \vec{B} and/or \vec{E} field(s) (and their derivatives) experienced across optical elements, in zgoubi.res, zgoubi.plt or zgoubi.impdev.out respectively.
+213) will allow logging $\vec{B}$ and/or $\vec{E}$ field(s) (and their derivatives) experienced across optical elements, in zgoubi.res, zgoubi.plt or zgoubi.impdev.out respectively.

-As a consequence, forcing Y and Z to constant values, using 'CONSTY ON', allows checking of fields (and derivatives) at constant Y and Z, as determined by OBJET, across (individual or short series of) optical elements.
+As a consequence,

+- forcing Y and Z to constant values, using 'CONSTY ON', allows checking fields and derivatives at constant Y and Z, as determined by OBJET, across (individual or short series of) optical elements.
 This may be helpful when setting up input data in zgoubi.
-It can be for instance of great help in case of complex geometrical and field data inputs, as in DIPOLES, FFAG.
+It can be for instance of great help in case of complex geometrical and field data inputs, as in DIPOLES, FFAG; - furthermore, particle coordinates (which are evenly distributed in space as an effect of CONSTY) and field data can be read from zgoubi.plt (requiring IL=2) and re-written in a dedicated file with proper formatting for use as a field map file by TOSCA (or CARTEMES).